geoserver/geoserver/doc/en/user/source/geowebcache/using.rst

 GeoWebCache (as of GeoServer 2.1.0) is transparently integrated with the GeoServer WMS, and so requires no special endpoint or custom URL in order to be used.
 In this way one can have the simplicity of a standard WMS endpoint with the performance of a tiled client.

 This direct integration is turned off by default.
-It can be enabled by going to the :ref:`webadmin_gwc` page in the :ref:`web_admin`.
+It can be enabled by going to the :ref:`webadmin_tilecaching` page in the :ref:`web_admin`.

 When this feature is enabled, GeoServer WMS will cache and retrieve tiles from GeoWebCache (via a GetMap request) **only if the following conditions apply**: